sixrcode/sixr-vision/README.md

 ## Technology Stack

-* **Frontend:** Next.js (React, TypeScript) for the web interface, with Tailwind CSS and custom fonts (Poppins, Data70, Torus) for styling.
-UI components use Radix UI and Geist for consistency, and icons from Lucide React.
+* **Frontend:** Next.js (React, TypeScript) for the web interface.
+State management is handled primarily by **Zustand**, providing a lean and efficient way to manage global and local component states.
+Styling uses Tailwind CSS and custom fonts (Poppins, Data70, Torus).
+UI components leverage Radix UI and Geist for consistency, with icons from Lucide React.
 Recharts is used for visualizing data like audio waveforms or logs.
 * **Graphics/Audio:**  Uses the Web Audio API (FFT, energy analysis) for audio-reactive inputs, and Three.js/WebGL for 3D effects in some scenes.  (p5.js was part of the initial design for audio capture.)
 Webcam input is handled via HTML5 media APIs, with optional ML segmentation.
 * **AI/ML:** Google’s Gemini language model is accessed through the GenKit library (@genkit-ai/googleai) for tasks like scene suggestion and asset generation (e.g. style transfer, color palettes).
 * **Backend / Database:** Firebase is used for authentication and data storage.
 The project is structured for Firebase Hosting / Functions (the default starter reads as a “NextJS starter in Firebase Studio”).
 Development uses the Firebase emulators for Auth and Firestore (as shown in the Nix config with `services = ["auth", "firestore"]`).